icopy-site/awesome/docs/awesome/awesome-bigdata.md

 * [StreamSets Data Collector](https://github.com/streamsets/datacollector) - continuous big data ingest infrastructure with a simple to use IDE.
 * [Alooma](https://www.alooma.com/integrations/mysql) - data pipeline as a service enabling moving data sources such as MySQL into data warehouses.
 * [RudderStack](https://github.com/rudderlabs/rudder-server) - an open source customer data infrastructure (segment, mParticle  alternative) written in go.
+* [Zilla](https://github.com/aklivity/zilla) - An API gateway built for event-driven architectures and streaming that supports standard protocols such as HTTP, SSE, gRPC, MQTT and the native Kafka protocol.

 ## Service Programming